Rainymood/rainymood.github.io/_posts/2019-08-04-regex-for-noobs.md

 ---
-title: "Regex For Noobs (like me!) - an illustrated guide"
+title: "Regex For Noobs (like me!) - An Illustrated Guide"
 date: 2019-08-04
 categories:
   - blog